Configuring chat and messaging routing

 availability and CSR or customer actions to route pending and transfer requests.
 Pega Customer Service uses the third-party routing API to exchange data with the external routing system.

-Note: The external routing service URL has to be updated to czExternalRouteURL property in CSDefault settings data transform. - To prevent the next CSR from declining a conversation assignment request after the first CSR declines it, select the A new interaction can only be declined once check box.
+- To prevent the next CSR from declining a conversation assignment request after the first CSR declines it, select the A new interaction can only be declined once check box.

 - To make the CSR unavailable in all the queues they are logged into after an assignment screenpop expires for them, select the If a CSR misses a screenpop, make them unavailable check box.